Key Takeaways

 | No rush, move-in ready home | Traditional sale with competitive pricing |

-| Need to sell in 30 days or less | Cash offer (competing offers recommended) |
+| Need to sell in 30 days or less | Cash offer (multiple offers recommended) |

 | Property needs significant repairs | Cash offer (avoid repair investment) |